What is actually happening in Organ Donation?

 Over 6,300 people are waiting for a transplant in the UK, and around 350 die each year before one becomes available.
 England’s opt-out organ donation law, introduced in 2020, has helped lift family consent rates to 73% — but transplant numbers have not yet returned to pre-pandemic highs.

 Ethnicity is the starkest dimension of inequality.
-Black, Asian, and minority ethnic patients wait on average twice as long for a kidney transplant as white patients, because organ matching depends partly on tissue type, and the donor pool does not reflect the ethnic composition of those who need transplants.
-Consent rates among Black African and Black Caribbean families remain significantly lower than average.
-Addressing this requires culturally specific engagement, not just legislative change.
-The evidence from other opt-out countries suggests the law creates a framework, but the outcomes depend on how it is implemented at the bedside.
+Black, Asian, and minority ethnic patients wait on average twice as long for a kidney transplant as white patients[3], because organ matching depends partly on tissue type and the donor pool does not reflect the ethnic composition of those in need.
+Consent rates among Black African and Black Caribbean families remain significantly below average;[2,3] addressing this requires culturally specific engagement, not just legislative change.
+The potential donor pool is also constrained by factors the law cannot change: the number of deaths occurring in circumstances suitable for donation, the condition of those organs, and the logistical challenge of retrieval and matching.

 Sources & Methodology